samvera-labs/transitioning-to-valkyrie-workshop/README.md

 ### Configurable Metadata (14:00)

-Hyrax supports YAML driven configuration!
+Hyrax supports YAML driven metadata configuration!

 As an alternate solution to exercise 1, we can do this (and then add validation to the form):